rfyiamcool/trylock/README.md

 # trylock

 the code is so easy.

-Add TryLock and IsLocked function base on sync.Mutex. then A lot of times, I don't want to block when Mutex is locked.
+Only add TryLock and IsLocked function base on sync.Mutex.
+A lot of times, I don't want to block when Mutex is locked.

 ### install